 The reason why a shotgun may be the most important SHTF gun of all is because it’s so versatile: it can be used for practically anything except concealed carry or long distance shooting.

 So, we’ve established that owning a shotgun is important because of the high number of tasks it can do for you.
-But why should you choose a pump action over a semi-automatic?
-After all, you can get more rounds off with a semi-auto, right?

 You automatically should know you’re buying quality from CZ, because the CZ 75 pistol is widely considered one of the greatest pistols ever made.
 The same level of quality is infused into their long guns as well, and the 612 is no exception.